 A foreclosure occurs when your lender gets court permission to sell your home in order to pay off your mortgage.
 The process can take as little as 12 months or less.
 It begins with the lender filing a document called a Lis Pendens (Notice of Pendency).
 In English, this means that the lender has a claim against your home and is working to take it away from you.

-If you are saddled with debts and afraid that you might lose your home, the experienced NY bankruptcy law firm of Michael H. Schwartz, P.C., may be able to help you escape mortgage foreclosure.
+If you are saddled with debts and afraid that you might lose your home, experienced NY bankruptcy and foreclosure lawyer, Michael H. Schwartz, may be able to help you escape mortgage foreclosure.

 “Bankruptcy is your best battleground,” Mr. Schwartz says.
 “If you have a home threatened with foreclosure, we can help you stop the banks.”